Two major types of implant infection

 How to avoid implant infection?

-Implant infection can be prevented by taking care your oral health.
+Implant infection can be prevented by taking care of your oral health.

 Proper maintenance of oral hygiene has a direct relation with the outcome of the treatment.
 Even if any discomfort is encountered, proper treatment in initial stages